Parliamentary constituencies in Hampshire: Results history

-Primary data source: House of Commons research briefing - General election results from 1918 to 2019.
+Primary data source: House of Commons research briefing – General election results from 1918 to 2019.
 The Isle of Wight is excluded throughout.

+2024

+The number of votes cast for each political party who fielded candidates in constituencies comprising Hampshire (excluding the new cross-county ‘majority-Surrey’ seat of Farnham and Bordon) in the 2024 general election were as follows:

 2019

 The number of votes cast for each political party who fielded candidates in constituencies comprising Hampshire in the 2019 general election were as follows:

 Percentage votes

 Note that before 1983 Hampshire also included the Bournemouth and Christchurch areas.